New regulations for entry into the US.

 Citizens of all countries not listed above are required a visa from a Costa Rican embassy or consulate before traveling.

+Important Facts.
 No customs duties are charged on personal luggage, which includes a series of items for personal, professional, non-commercial use.
 Costa Rican laws require checked luggage to be screened and travelers to fill out customs declarations declaring the value of any item in their possession, including fruits, vegetables, meat and by- products, biological products such as vaccinations, serums, etc. The head of a family may make a joint declaration for all members residing in the same household and traveling together to Costa Rica.

 Costa Rica’s currency is the colon.
 Dollars are widely accepted; there is no urgent need to convert.
 Banks are normally open 9.00 am – 4 pm, but hours vary.
 Do not expect fast service, Costa Rican banks can be very slow.
 Most hotels will exchange dollars for colones for guests, but often only small amounts.